 Other individuals who are eligible for military honors include members of the National Oceanic and Atmospheric Administration (NOAA) and Commissioned Officer Corps of the Public Health Service (PHS).
 Members of the National Oceanic and Atmospheric Administration will need to provide the NOAA Form 56-16 to prove eligibility.

-For those who served with the NOASS, if you don’t have the NOAA Form 56-16, you can obtain it by contacting the Chief Officer Services Division, NOAA Commissioned Personnel Center at (301) 713-7715.
-Or by writing:
+For those who served with the NOASS, if you don’t have the NOAA Form 56-16, you can obtain it by contacting the Chief Officer Services Division, NOAA Commissioned Personnel Center at

 National Oceanic and Atmospheric Administration